BALD EAGLES ON THE SKAGIT RIVER

 The majority of the Upper Skagit watershed bald eagle population is seasonal.
 In the winter, large numbers migrate from as far away as Alaska to eat the dead salmon carcasses that abound in the Skagit River and its tributaries.
 The best eagle watching season is from late November to late-January with eagle numbers peaking from Christmas through the second week of January – about two weeks after the peak of salmon spawning (and dying).

 Bald eagles are easily frightened away by people on foot approaching gravel bars or roosting trees and also by boats.
 If you approach too closely, the eagles will fly away, and not only will the viewing opportunity be lost, the eagles will lose an important opportunity to feed or conserve energy.
 For your safety, use pullouts and parking areas which are completely off the pavement.
 There are Guided Viewpoints and parking lots at Mile Post 100, Howard Miller Park, and the Marblemount Fish Hatchery.
-Eagle Watcher volunteer interpreters with the North Cascades Institute staff these sites on weekends from mid-December through mid-February.
+Skagit Eagle Watcher Program volunteers staff these sites on weekends from mid-December through mid-February.
 They have information available to visitors and spotting scopes to provide fantastic views of nearby eagles.
 Some other great sites are listed on the Viewing Sites page.

 Please follow these guidelines to ensure a successful eagle watching trip!